Skip to content

 Run it and you should be greeted by your application.

 If CMake reports that it cannot find VGLX return to the installation guide and verify that the library was installed to a prefix CMake can locate.
-Otherwise you are ready to move on to the application entrypoint.
+Otherwise you are ready to move on to bringing up a window.

 #include <vglx/vglx.hpp>